pyenoma/workflow-library/README.md

 ### Prerequisites

 - Java 17 or higher
-- Spring Boot 3.x
+- Spring Framework 6.2.0 or higher
-- Lombok
+- Maven 3.6.0 or higher (for building from source)

 ### Installation